 - Food and drink are allowed on levels 1, 2 & 3.

-- Food and drink are prohibited on level 2 in the Katherine W. Dumke Fine Arts & Architecture Library and level 4 Special Collections unless coordinated with Library Facilities and Events Management.
+- Food and drink are prohibited on level 4 Special Collections unless coordinated with Facilities Management.

-- Catering needs should be coordinated with Library Facilities and Events Management.
+- All catering needs should be coordinated with Facilities Management and Event Coordination.

 - Electric appliances are prohibited in public spaces unless coordinated with Facilities Management.